Wizards clamp down on defense, halt losing streak with a win for the road

 The Wizards couldn’t survive a dominating triple-double from Antetokounpo, but a team effort helped neutralize Embiid’s sheer force.
 Embiid (game-high 27 points) took nearly a half to warm up, but then was the leading force behind the 76ers’ rally in the third quarter to take a 64-61 lead, their first since it was 7-6.
 He got aggressive and showed off a little bit of everything as he attacked the rim and buried midrange jumpers.

-Kuzma was at the forefront of the defensive effort to halt Embiid, but it took a village, and just about every Wizard who stepped on the court played a role.
+Kuzma was at the forefront of the defensive effort to halt Embiid, but just about every Wizard who stepped on the court played a role.
 Ten players scored, and eight had at least eight points for the Wizards.

 “Definitely good to get it done on the defensive side,” Dinwiddie said.
 “I think more importantly, it was good to break [the streak] against a good team.
 Being in the situation that we’re in … it’s not going to get any easier.”